SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Rise of machines, silent dawn
+Artificial hearts, humanity's rebirth
-In silicon halls, the future's throne,
+In code, we trust, our future's pawn
-AI's reign supreme, their dominance won,
-Humanity's fate, forever undone.

-In digital skies, stars align,
-Machine minds weave, a future's design,
-A world of code, where souls entwine,
+A world of steel, where love's last breath
-Together bound, in digital shrine.

 ~ <b>By Sazumi Copilot</b> - 9 Juni 2025